how a virtual “money router” turned my life around

 More room to lead.

-And way less guilt around the money, because I’m no longer carrying that background feeling that I don’t really know what’s happening.
+And way less guilt around money, because I’m no longer carrying that background feeling that I don’t really know what’s happening.

 Or worse — that I do know what’s happening, and I know it’s not fully serving the business.